benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
-- We can move that `state` declaration and initialization outside of the `constructor`
+- Next, we can move that `state` declaration/initialization outside of the `constructor`
   * In fact we don't need the `constructor` at all now!
-- It makes the `class` more declarative to because we can see all of the properties it defined
+- It makes the `class` more declarative too
+  * We can see all of the properties it defines
   * Instead of having to hunt w/in the `constructor` or other methods
 - FYI these class fields get initialized **before** the `constructor` is run
+- ES2015 intoduced instance methods; now we have fields
 - Probably have seen/used this before too
-- The class is looking really nice, but we can do more!
+- The class is looking really nice, but we can do even more!
 - `_getOptions` is only "private" by convention

 /////